ptmrio/phrasevault/README.md

   - You can inspect the source code and use it for review, but full usage requires a one-time, lifetime license purchase.
 - **How do I change the database location?**
   - Go to the settings within the app and select your preferred database location, such as a cloud drive.

-## License

-This project is licensed under the PhraseVault License.
-For detailed licensing terms, see the [LICENSE](https://github.com/ptmrio/phrasevault/blob/main/LICENSE.md) file.

 ## Contact and Support